spatie/livewire-filepond/README.md

 - `max-files`: Sets the maximum number of files that can be uploaded.
 Default: `null`.
 - `placeholder`: Placeholder text for the file input.
 Default: `Drag & Drop your files or <span class="filepond--label-action"> Browse </span>`.
 - `maxfilesmsg`: Error message shown when the maximum number of uploads is reached.
 Default: `You can upload a maximum of :max files.`.
+- `identifier`: A unique identifier for the upload component.
+Required when using multiple file upload instances on the same page.
+Default: `null`.

 Additionally, you can also pass [any property that the Filepond component accepts](https://pqina.nl/filepond/docs/api/instance/properties/) and [plugins properties](https://pqina.nl/filepond/docs/api/plugins/).
 Make sure to use kebab case the property.
 For example, to set the maximum number of files to 5, you can do this: